zexerv/UR5e_ros2/README.md

 ```
 ####  Sourcing every new terminal

-For every new terminal you open:
+After the succesful build of ros2 packages, to be able to use them,  for every new terminal you open you have to run:

 ```
-cd /Project/ros2_ws
+cd /Project/ros2_sim
 source /opt/ros/$ROS_DISTRO/setup.bash
 source /Project/ros2_ws/install/local_setup.bash
 ```
 #### Check Robot description
+Run:
 ```
 ros2 launch ur_description view_ur.launch.py ur_type:=ur5e
 ```